happy-software/shuffle_youtube_playlist/README.md

 - [React Player](https://github.com/cookpete/react-player), used to interface with Youtube
 - [Youtube IFrame Player API](https://developers.google.com/youtube/iframe_api_reference), used to control some features of the Youtube player

+# Repeat Video

+- Record current video name or index
+- When `repeat video` is enabled, listen to onProgress event.
+- If current played seconds/percentage goes below previous, check that its the same video index.
+- If it isn't change to the correct video index.
+- If `repeat video` is enabled, `next video` button clicks do not change song, seekTo 0 instead.
+- Do not `setCurrentVideo` in `player.js` if `repeat video` is enabled